 Last month I stopped by my office to check my mail box, and I discovered an unsealed manila envelope containing 28 hand-written pages.
 Despite being mailed-out opened, the package had made it more than 1,000 miles, and it contained quite a story...

-The Following was written by Chris Trigg (contact info. below):
+The Following was written by Chris Trigg (released May 2022):